 Define a clear and passionate description about your desire to attend the Project World School retreat, then present this as a proposal to your family and community, asking for sponsorships.
 Be sure to define clearly why you are interested in going and the value you will receive as a result of attending.
 Sometimes, we have a hard time simply asking and this may be an exercise in just that.
 Asking for financial support is a lesson you may come across in life or on other occasions and getting past the fear of asking is a huge hurdle for many.
 If you don’t ask, you will never receive.
 And if your family is not in the position to offer a sponsorship, you can explore the idea of an interest-free loan that you could make payment arrangements towards.

 5. Get Creative with Creative Products & Services

 Become an entrepreneur!
 Get creative about your skills and talents and offer them in exchange for money.
 Think about starting a cause.
 Think about selling your art or crafts on Etsy.com.
 Think about tutoring local kids.
 Think about selling your old clothes or knick-knacks on ebay.
-Think about offering house cleaning or organizing services to your family, neighbors, and friends.
-Think about all that you have to offer, and the exchange of energy and creativity for the energy we call money!
+Think about offering house cleaning or organizing services to your family, neighbors and friends.
+Think about all that you have to offer, and the exchange of energy and creativity for the thing that we call money!

 Got other ideas?
 Send them to us here.